-TAP TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
-TAF TSI only This section hereunder is relevant for TAF TSI only and has no impact on TAP.
+TAP TSI only TAF TSI Only The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and has no impact on TAF. no impact on TAP.
 For TAP, the train running information and forecast are also forwarded to Station Managers.
+In case a train will not arrive on the scheduled track/platform to allow passengers to alight or leave the train, the information of change of track is issued to the SM (to inform the passengers in the station).
 In TAF it is possible for the contracted RU to enquire these messages from the IM.
-In case a train will not arrive on the scheduled track/platform to allow passengers to alight or leave the train, the information of change of track is issued to the SM (to inform the passengers in the station).